 This Is What Whales Are Betting On NVIDIA

-Someone with a lot of money to spend (and possibly insider knowledge) has taken a bullish stance on NVIDIA(NASDAQ:NVDA).
+A whale with a lot of money to spend (and possibly insider knowledge) has taken a noticeably bullish stance on NVIDIA.

 What's The Price Target?